 Design to Cost.
-We see increasing demand for smaller systems with low power consumption and a cost structure that fits today's business environment in the diverse markets, seeking wireless hauling solutions.
+We see increasing demand for smaller systems with low power consumption and a cost structure that fits today's business environment in the diverse markets, seeking wireless transport solutions.
 We believe that this complicated puzzle can only be solved through vertical integration from system to chip level.
 Our strategy to drive performance up while driving cost down is achieved through our investment in modem and RF (radio frequency) integrated circuit (IC) design.
 Our advanced chipsets, which are already in use in hundreds of thousands of units in the field, integrate all the radio functionality required for high-end microwave and millimeter-wave systems.
 By owning the technology and controlling the complete system design, we achieve a very high level of vertical integration and cost structure and control over the timing of introducing certain capabilities, which is not available to vendors relying on off-the-shelf chipsets.
 This, in turn, yields systems that have superior performance when compared with systems which use off-the-shelf chipsets component available from the other single source, due to our ability to closely integrate and fine-tune the performance of all the radio components.
-By significantly reducing the number of components in the system and simplifying its design, we have made our solutions easier to manufacture.
+By significantly reducing the number of components in the system and simplifying its design, we have made our solutions easier to manufacture, and further allow ourselves to offer derivative products at different price and performance configurations aligned to our customers' demands.
 We have introduced automated testing that allows us to speed up production while lowering the costs for electronic manufacturing services manufacturers.
-Thus, we believe we are able to achieve one of the lowest per-system cost positions in the industry and can offer our customers further savings through compact, low power consumption designs - which is becoming a key parameter in the ability of operators to deploy their networks, while meeting operational efficiency targets.
+Thus, we believe we are able to achieve one of the lowest per-system cost positions in the industry and can offer our customers further savings through compact, low power consumption designs - which is becoming a key parameter in the ability of operators to deploy their networks, while meeting operational efficiency targets, and at the same time [care for][promote a?] more "gree

-As an example, our FibeAir IP-20C, which is a complete wireless backhaul node, can quadruple the link capacity over a single frequency channel when compared to the capacity that can be achieved over the same single frequency channel by other vendors' solutions.
+As an example, our IP-20C, which is a complete wireless backhaul node, can quadruple the link capacity over a single frequency channel when compared to the capacity that can be achieved over the same single frequency channel by other vendors' single channel solutions.
 This IP-20C node has nearly the same footprint as our older generation RFU-C which is a single-channel radio unit that Ceragon provides, and is not a full system, but only the RF module of the product.
 This achievement could not have been possible without our full control of the entire design and production process.

 Strategic Partnerships.
 Ceragon maintains strategic partnerships with third party solution vendors and network integrators.
-Through these relationships Ceragon develops interoperable ecosystems, enabling operators to profitably evolve mobile networks by using complementary hauling alternatives.
+Through these relationships Ceragon develops interoperable ecosystems, enabling operators and private networks to profitably evolve mobile networks by using complementary transport alternatives.
 In some cases, we have entered into a strategic alliance with a potential competitor that nevertheless, choose our technology for its future products, acknowledging that we propose the "best-of-breed" cutting edge technology.